5 Ways to Create a More Engaging User Experience

 This is because people have different preferences, and you should always tailor your site accordingly, with varying forms of content instead of sticking to one or two types.

-For the best results, try your hand in everything and see what your audience responds to be best.
+For the best results, try your hand in everything and see what your audience responds to be the best.

 Do your users respond particularly well to images?